-I have recently discovered that I have a very strong disgust for facebook and regular facebook users.
-Feeling negative feelings towards anyone or anything is never a good thing to carry around in ones aura, so I thought about what good things facebook has to offer.
-I can acknowledge that facebook is not completely evil; it is a tool which when used at the right time for the right reasons, can be very beneficial to oneself and those who are connected to them via facebook…….but I still can’t help getting a little annoyed at the whole facebook culture when I see so many people using this tool for unhealthy or mundane reasons.
+I have recently discovered that I have a strong disgust for facebook and regular facebook users.
+Feeling negative feelings towards anyone or anything is never a good thing to carry around in one’s aura, so I thought about what good things facebook has to offer.
+I can acknowledge that facebook is not entirely evil; it is a tool which when used at the right time for the right reasons, can be very beneficial to oneself and those who are connected to them via facebook.
+But, I still can’t help getting a little annoyed at the whole facebook culture when I see so many people using this tool for unhealthy or mundane reasons.

 There are many reasons why one would use facebook.
-I categorized all the ones I could think of under two headings: “good reasons to use facebook” and “not so good reasons to use facebook” Under the “good reasons,” I listed the ways that facebook can help you develop in the areas of business marketing and social contacts, or as a way to share valuable inspiration.
-In the “not so good reasons” there are listed some rather unproductive reasons or superficial excuses that people may use when justifying their facebook usage.
+I categorized all the ones I could think of under two headings “Good reasons to use facebook” and “Not so good reasons to use facebook”.
+Under the “Good reasons,” I listed the ways that facebook can help you develop in the areas of business marketing and social contacts, or as a way to share valuable inspiration.
+In the “Not so good reasons” I have listed some rather unproductive reasons or superficial excuses that people may use when justifying their facebook usage.

 Good Reasons to Use Facebook: